lbrack/git-flow-poc/README.md

 * [Feature (Simple Case)](./chapters/feature-simple.md)

-  A simple feature branch demo
+  A simple feature branch demo.
+This is when, you, as an individual contributor decide to develop a feature.

 * [Merging Feature](./chapters/feature-merge.md)

-  How to merge a feature branch
+  How to merge a feature branch.
+This includes some "gotchas" about GitHub Pull Requests.

 * [Feature (Collaboration)](./chapters/feature-collaboration.md)

-  Collaborating on a feature branch
+  Collaborating on a feature branch.
+In this case, a user started to work on a feature and want to share the branch with a colleague.